 Then open the card below and let’s start our journey.

-THE MAGICIAN INTERPRETATION
+THE HIEROPHANT INTERPRETATION

 Is there one God that rules the world of Tarot, or, perhaps – many Gods who dwell in the cards from the times immemorial?

 Personally, I believe that there is not a singular divine being who influences our world but instead a divine energy that feeds into the universe’s core, and we all contribute to this energy.
 That is not to say that simply staying positive is the cure to everything, but it is certainly not a bad start.
 I see negativity often gain more ground and popularity than positivity and it damages the soul of myself and the world.

 Through meditation, I have seen the beautiful colours of the world that can only be seen through your mind.
 I have felt the flow of angelic energy through my body and I know that you can feel it too.
 You may think that my words are utter poppycock and that this is all just a placebo inside of my head.
 To that I say, so what if it is?
 If I can find myself in a state of calm and euphoria when practicing tarot and meditation, then it doesn’t matter to me whether I got there through true spirit or a placebo effect.